testcontainers/workshop-go/step-5-adding-redis.md

 # Step 5: Adding Redis

-When the application started, it failed because you need to connect to a Redis database before you can do anything useful with the ratings.
+When the application started, and the ratings for a talk were requested, it failed because you need to connect to a Redis database before you can do anything useful with the ratings.

 Let's add a Redis instance using Testcontainers for Go.